MQTTCool/auth-hook-example/README.md

        ```xml
        <param name="hook">cool.mqtt.auth_demo.hooks.AuthHookWithAuthCache</param>
        ```
-* Launch the MQTT.Cool Server.
+* Launch the MQTT.Cool server.
 * Download this project.
 * RequireJS is currently hot-linked in the html page: you may want to replace it with a local version and/or to upgrade its version.